lgoyes/BookNotes/HeadFirstDesignPatterns-FreemanRobson.md

 * With a lambda expression, we create a function object instead, and the function object is the observer.
 * Whether we pull or push the data to the Observer is an implementation detail, but in a lot of cases it makes more sense to let Observers retrieve the data they need rather than passing more and more data to them through the `update()` method.

 ## 3. Decorating Objects: the Decorator Pattern

+* Once you know the techniques of decorating, you'll be able to give your (or someone else's) objects new responsibilities without making any changes to the underlying classes.
+* By dynamically composing objects, I can add new functionality by writing new code rather than altering existing code.
+Because I'm not changing existing code, the changes of introducing bugs or causing unintended side effects in pre-existing code are much reduced.
+> Classes should be open for extension, but closed for modification
+* Feel free to extend our classes with any new behaviour you like.
+If your needs or requirements change, just go ahead and make your own extensions.
+On the other hand, we've spent a lot of time getting this code correct and bug free, so we can't let you alter the existing code.
+It must remain closed to modification.
+* Following the Open-Closed Principle usually introdeces new levels of abstraction, which adds complexity to our code.
+You want to concentrate on those areas that are most likely to change in your designs and apply the principles there.
+* Applying the Open-Closed Principle EVERYWHERE is wasteful and unnecessary, and can lead to complex, hard-to-understand code.
+* Here's what we know about Decorators:
+    * Decorators have the same supertype as the objects they decorate.
+    * You can use one or more decorators to wrap an object.
+    * Given that the decorator has the same supertype as the object it decorates, we can pass around a decorated object in place of the original (wrapped) object.
+    * The decorator adds its own behavior before and/or after delegating to the object it decorates to do the rest of the job.
+    * Objects can be decorated at any time, so we can decorate objects dynamicallyl at runtime with as many decorators as we like.

+> **The Decorator Pattern** attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

+* It's vital that the decorators have the same type as the objects they are going to decorate.
+So here we're using inheritance to achieve the _type matching_, but we aren't using inheritance to get _behavior_.
+* When we compose a decorator with a component, we are adding new behavior.
+We are acquiring new behavior not by _inheriting_ it from a superclass, but by _composing_ objects together.
+* If we rely on inheritance, then our behavior can only be determined statically at compile time.
+With composition, we can mix and match decorators any way we like... _at runtime_.
+* If you have code that relies on the concrete component's type, decorators will break that code.
+As long as you only write code against the abstract component type, the use of decorators will remain transparent to your code.
+However, once you start writing code against concrete components, you'll want to rethink your application design and your use of decorators.
+* We typically create decorators by using other patterns like Factory and Builder.
+* Decorators are meant to add behavior to the object they wrap.
+When you need to peek at multiple layers into the decorator chain, you are staring to push the decorator beyond its true intent.
+Iimage a `CondimentPrettyPrint` decorator that parses the final description and can print "Mocha, Whip, Mocha" as "Whip, Double Mocha".
+* Designs using this pattern often result in a large number of small classes that can be overwhelming to a developer trying to use the Decorator-based API.

 ## 4. Baking with OO Goodness: the Factory Pattern

 ## 5. One-of-a-Kind Objects: the Singleton Pattern
 ## 6. Encapsulating Invocation: the Command Pattern
 ## 7. Being Adaptive: the Adapter and Facade Patterns